hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-mongodb-application-on-hpe-greenlake-for-containers.md

-Execute Mongo Shell into any one of the mongo services to configure Mongo Replica-Set
+Execute mongo shell into any one of the mongo services to configure mongo replicaset

-Install “mongosh” client locally for shell interaction with mongodb.
-Mongosh will be accessing the mongo cluster from outside the Kubernetes cluster.
+Install "mongosh" client locally for shell interaction with mongodb. mongosh will be accessing the mongo cluster from outside the Kubernetes cluster.

-Package : “mongosh-1.6.0-win32-x64.zip”
+Package : "mongosh-1.6.0-win32-x64.zip"

 $ export PATH=$PATH:/c/Ashish/mongosh-1.6.0-win32-x64/bin/